 - Don't jump the gun; make sure the sale is secure.
 If you accepted payment via a cashier's check, follow the steps in the Securing Safe Payment section to ensure the payment is valid before you sign over the title.
-If you used an escrow service, wait until it tells you that payment has been received.
+If you used an escrow service, wait until it tells you that payment has been received before transferring ownership.

 - In most states, license plates stay with the seller, not the car, though California is a notable exception; check travel-services provider AAA's Digest of Motor Laws for your state's specific restrictions.

 - If the plates remain with the original owner, remove them so you don't retain a legal tie to the car.
-If the plates stay with the car, you need to fill out the proper paperwork at the Department of Motor Vehicles so the plates transfer to the new owner.
+If the plates stay with the vehicle and will transfer to the new owner, you need to fill out the proper paperwork at the Department of Motor Vehicles so the plates can then be transferred to the new owner.

 - Call your insurance company and have the vehicle removed from your policy.